+Change management and change leadership are two rising phenomena that have transformed business processes.
 Their rise to prominence has been essential for helping organizations evolve in constantly shifting digital environments.

-Before we get into the crux of change management Vs. change leadership, let’s take a look at some outline definitions:
+Before we get into the crux of change management vs. change leadership, let’s take a look at some outline definitions:

 Change Leadership: The ability to harness the power of people, visions, and processes responsible for large-scale, sustainable transformation.

 Change leadership is an engine.
-It concerns the people who want to make things happen, and is based on the sense of urgency which drives growth.
+It concerns the people who want to make things happen and is based on the sense of urgency which drives growth.

-It’s about big visions, and how you can empower your team to realize those visions.
+It’s about big visions and how you can empower your team to realize those visions.
 There is greater scope for disorderliness, with less control over outcomes.

-Once something becomes available, people pounce, meaning it’s important to be an innovator rather than get left behind.
+Once something becomes available, people pounce, meaning it’s vital to be an innovator rather than get left behind.
 Persistence will help you lead and make changes possible, where it’s best to be one step ahead of the game.

 With a clear vision, you can accelerate the change process.
 If everyone clearly understands your expectations, they can work in accordance with your goals.